 Mandatory reporting: The legal obligation of certain professionals and community members to report when they believe, on reasonable grounds, that a child needs protection from harm.

-A broad range of professional groups are identified in the Children, Youth and Families Act 2005 as ‘mandatory reporters.’
+A broad range of professional groups are identified in the Children, Youth and Families Act 2005 as ‘mandatory reporters’.
 From 30 September 2015, this list includes VIT-registered early childhood teachers.
-Mandated reporters must make a report to Victoria Police or Child Protection as soon as is practicable if, during acting out their professional roles and responsibilities, they form a belief on reasonable grounds (explained later in this definitions list) that:
+Mandated reporters must make a report to Victoria Police and/or Child Protection as soon as is practicable if, during acting out their professional roles and responsibilities, they form a belief on reasonable grounds (explained later in this definitions list) that:

 Updated